ekschro/deliminator/README.md

 #### `d.dice(str);`

 Parses given string `str` based on the defined delimit string of the delimiter `d` and returns the results in the form of an array.
 The last element of the returned array contains any pending data that is still incomplete.
-If the last element is an empty string then all preceeding elements are complete packets.
+If the last element is an empty string then all preceding elements are complete packets.

 In the case that you created an asynchronous delimiter object, the results described above will come wrapped in a promise.

 #### `d.diceAndTrim(str, waitingOn);`

 Parses in the same way that `.dice()` does but returns an object instead of an array.
 This object contains two properties: `complete` and `pending`.
 The complete property contains an array of all completed (delimited) data from the given strings `waitingOn` and `str` when concatenated, respectively.
-The pending property contains a string of any incomplete (undelimited) data.
+The pending property contains a string of any incomplete (un-delimited) data.

 In the case that you created an asynchronous delimiter object, the results described above will come wrapped in a promise.